 What can you find here?

 I love airports, air crash investigation, travel ..
 I write about everything but nothing in particular.
 It’s an opportunity to share the things I write and the things I read.

-- I really like flight simulators, investigation on crashes and at that time when I started the blog I wasn’t good in flight simulation.
+- I really like flight simulators, investigation of crashes and at that time when I started the blog, I wasn’t good at flight simulation.
 And now I got some better.
 I read pages of aircraft manuals, view airport charts etc. Believe me, it helps.
 By the way yes, I do know it should go like this; Air crash investigation (!) blog 😉

 - My profession.
 Computers are fascinating machines to me, but they’re mostly a reflection of the people using them.
 In the art of software development, studying code isn’t enough; you have to study the people behind the software,too.I started this blog – Public void develop() mostly for selfish reasons.
 I needed a way to keep track of software development over time – whatever I am thinking about or working on.
 I research things I find interesting, then document my research with a public blog post, which I can easily find and refer to later.
 Hopefully other people will find these posts helpful, relevant, or interesting.
 I firmly believe that blogs are a two-way conversation, so I welcome email and comments – as long as they’re on topic, more or less.

 - An Indian moves to Europe.
 Watch what happens! 😀 – of course, my travel blog.

 Just a Young lady wishing to help other’s grow and raise awareness!
 Consciousness| psychics| progressive music| art and philosophy| Politics| Meditation| poverty| economics| Spirituality| Life in general

 I am highly sensitive and very much in tune with the universe.
 I believe that humanity—indeed all life, everything in the universe—is spiritually interconnected, participating in the same energy.
 For me death is not the end.
 I believe that the mind has hidden powers and abilities, which have a spiritual significance.